reachsak/LLM_RAG_Chatbot_for_Construction_Safety/README.md

 - qdrant database
 - llamaindex

-## Detailed setup guide
+## Setup guide
-Coming soon.....
+Go to the frontend folder, go to terminal
+Run " npm install"
+Run " npm run start"

 ## License
 This project is licensed under the MIT License.